balena-io/docs/shared/jetson-orin/jetson-orin-nano-devkit-nvme-prod.md

 ![Orin UEFI USB boot](/img/jetson-orin/usb_device.webp)

 <p>4) Your device should boot from the attached USB flash drive and provision the internal storage.
-Once provisioning is complete and the device shuts down, the USB flash drive can be unplugged.</p>
+Once provisioning is complete and the device shuts down, the USB flash drive should be unplugged.</p>

 <p>5) Remove and re-connect power to the carrier board.</p>